water32/pxf/concourse/README.md

 # Deploy the `pxf-certification` (release) pipeline

-To deploy the certifcation pipeline (forward compatibility) for PXF, make sure PXF master branch is currently checked-out and run this command:
+To deploy the certifcation pipeline (forward compatibility) for PXF, make sure PXF main branch is currently checked-out and run this command:

 ```shell script
 make -C "${HOME}/workspace/pxf/concourse" certification